ROLE MODELS SAFEGUARDING TEAM

 Ensure that you are in a private place when making this call, so that you are not overheard by either young people or staff. +44 (0)20 3637 7107

-Please also refer also to our Safeguarding Training
+Please also refer also to our Online Safeguarding Policy and Safeguarding Training.

 The Children Act 1989 and the UN Convention on the rights of ‘a child’ define ‘a person is a child until their 18th birthday’.
 Throughout this policy, a child/children will be referred to as ‘a young person’/‘young people’.

 A person in care or a care leaver is defined as a child up until the age of 25.

 An 'adult at risk' is defined as someone aged 18 years or over ‘who is or may be in need of community care services by reason of mental or other disability, age or illness; and who is or may be unable to take care of him or herself, or unable to protect him or herself against significant harm or exploitation (Department of Health, No Secrets, 2000).